 In their own time, students will be expected to do further reading, go through materials covered in class and do further research on the topics, and prepare assignments.

-Monthly one hour seminar (5 over the 2 semesters).
-The tutorial sessions will provide an opportunity for in-depth reflection with both peers and the module convener on teaching practice and teaching observation sessions, offering a forum for discussion of teaching issues and related EFL teaching strategies.
-The basis of the discussion will be students’ in-depth reflection on teaching observation as well as peer led micro-teaching held in tutorial time.
+There are 5 one hour seminars over the 2 semesters.
+These sessions will provide an opportunity for in-depth reflection with both peers and the module convener on teaching practice and teaching observation sessions, offering a forum for discussion of teaching issues and related EFL teaching strategies.
+The basis of the discussion will be students’ own reflection on teaching observations as well as peer led micro-teaching held in these sessions.